Realizable time crystal of four silicon quantum dot qubits: Introduction

 Silicon quantum dot (QD) spin qubits are excellent candidates for universal quantum computation \cite{Loss1998}.
-This is due to their long spin coherence time, fast gate times, straightforward scalability, and compatibility with existing advanced lithographic techniques for silicon-based classical processors.
-However, it has been relatively difficult for researchers to develop silicon qubit systems with high gate fidelities over the years, compared with the rapid success of superconducting and trapped ion quantum computing architectures, although we have seen much recent progress in this regard \cite{Mills2021, Noiri2022}.
-Superconducting and trapped ion architectures, however, are not as straightforwardly scalable as silicon QD qubits.
+This is due to their long spin coherence time, fast gate times, and compatibility with existing advanced lithographic techniques for silicon-based classical processors, which provides certain advantages with regards to scalability.
+However, it has been relatively difficult for researchers to develop silicon qubit systems with high gate fidelities over the years, compared with the rapid success of superconducting and trapped ion quantum computing architectures, although we have seen much recent progress in this regard \cite{Mills2021,Noiri2022,Philips2022}.
+Silicon QD qubits, however, have certain advantages compared to superconducting and trapped ion architectures in scalability.
 This is important, as many of the disruptive applications of quantum computation, such as integer factorization, require thousands of logical qubits, which is equivalent to performing quantum error correction with about one billion physical qubits \cite{Fowler2012} (the qubits referenced throughout this paper are obviously physical spin qubits fabricated in quantum dots).
-Obviously for architectures other than silicon QD qubits, the technology required to fabricate such a large system is a major obstacle in itself, whereas the technology for a silicon quantum computer's scaling for the most part already exists.
+Obviously for architectures other than silicon QD qubits, the technology required to fabricate such a large system is a major obstacle in itself, whereas the technology for a silicon quantum computer's scaling already exists to a certain degree \cite{Borsoi2022}.
 The problem with Si qubits, however, is that very few qubit systems have been realized in the laboratory which can perform any actual quantum tasks of intrinsic interest.

 The current period in quantum computing has been dubbed the Noisy and Intermediate Scale Quantum (NISQ) device era, as the quantum devices that researchers are currently developing are too small and too noisy to solve important real world problems.
 As stepping stones to universal quantum simulation and computation, many have begun pursuing the proverbial ``lower hanging fruits'' in analog quantum simulation in order to demonstrate a proof of concept.
 Although these demonstrations have no immediate application (and often can actually be reproduced using large scale digital simulations on high performance `classical' computing clusters), they nonetheless represent uncharted waters of science and technology, and should not be treated as anything less than that.
 These types of demonstrations which are possible on intermediate-scale, noisy quantum devices represent important landmarks on the journey of building a universal quantum computer.
 Quantum simulations of a DTC have been performed in superconducting \cite{Mi2022}, trapped ion \cite{Zhang2017}, NMR \cite{Rovny2018}, and NV center \cite{Choi2017} qubits.
 Achieving a similar demonstration of this landmark on a semiconducting spin qubit system would further solidify the promise of semiconductor spin qubits as a platform for future large-scale quantum computation.